Bruneau-Jarbidge Rivers Wilderness

 In most places, the wilderness boundary is marked by the canyon rim but in some areas, it extends into the surrounding plateau country.
 There is a small road that bisects the wilderness area into two units.
 It crosses the canyon just north of the Bruneau-Jarbidge confluence at Indian Hot Springs.
 Indian Hot Springs is the take-out point for folks rafting the Jarbidge River, and the put-in point for folks embarking on the Bruneau River.
 Accessing that road requires 4WD with high clearance... the last couple miles are extremely rugged.
 Once you get there, though, there is a good campsite and the fishing is supposed to be good, too.
 The hot springs is located on the west bank of the river, upstream of the bridge (which is unsafe for vehicles but usable on foot).
-The water tends to be around 160°F but tends to cool off and be tolerable at the river's edge.
+The water coming out of the ground tends to be around 160°F but also tends to cool off and be tolerable at the river's edge.

 In some areas you'll find unexcavated prehistoric cultural resources (foundations, rock art panels, etc.) The canyons vary from 200 to 1,200 feet deep and there are multiple vertical walls and thousands of rock spires.